pelias/pelias/README.md

 ### ... and a reverse geocoder, what's that?

-Reverse geocoding is the opposite, it transforms your current geographic location in to a list of places nearby.
+Reverse geocoding is the opposite: returning a list of places near a given point.

 ![reverse](https://raw.githubusercontent.com/pelias/pelias/master/img/reverse.gif)